NickGatti/notes/README.md

 callback
 Function that produces an element of the new Array, taking three arguments:

-currentValue
+* currentValue
-The current element being processed in the array. indexOptional
+* The current element being processed in the array.
+* index Optional
-The index of the current element being processed in the array. arrayOptional
+* The index of the current element being processed in the array.
+* array Optional
-The array map was called upon. thisArgOptional
+* The array map was called upon.
+* thisArg Optional
-Value to use as this when executing callback.
+* Value to use as this when executing callback.
-Return value
+* Return value

 A new array with each element being the result of the callback function.